Linearised Second Law for Higher Curvature Gravity and Non-Minimally Coupled Vector Fields: Discussion and Outlook

 In order to show that the entropy is constant we will also need to assume the higher spin equation of motion is satisfied at both zeroth and first order.
 That is, the entropy is constant when the perturbed geometry and matter fields satisfy equations $\delta E = 0$, ${\cal E} = 0$, and $\delta \mathcal E = 0$.
 If a minimal matter sector obeying null energy condition is present, we can define an entropy that is strictly non-decreasing.
 This higher spin case will be discussed in more detail in an upcoming paper \cite{Yan}.

 Besides the generalisation to higher-spin matter, what happens at second order of the perturbation is also worth investigating --- it is the exact order where a non-trivial second law manifests (as at linear order the most general second law really means constancy).
 At this order we believe it is not true that every higher curvature gravity theory will obey a second law.
-There will be substantive constraints on what theories are allowed. \cite{Hollands:2022fkn} studied this case using EFT assumptions, but we believe that there may be special theories where, like GR, an exact second law holds.
+There will be substantive constraints on what theories are allowed. \cite{Hollands:2022fkn} studied this case using EFT assumptions, and subsequently a non-perturbative second law was proven by Davies and Reall \cite{Davies:2023qaa, Davies:2024fut} using EFT constraints.
+However, we believe that there may be alternative constraints to EFT assumptions, and there exists special theories where, like GR, an exact second law holds.
 This seems especially likely in higher spin supergravities (e.g., truncating the superstring action at some order in $\alpha^\prime$), where the positivity properties of supersymmetry may be useful for ensuring a second law.

 Another direction is to relate the entropy formula (\ref{eq:entropy-1}) obtained in this article with the holographic entanglement entropy calculated via the action of a higher curvature bulk theory in the presence of vector fields.
 In $f(\text{Riemann})$ theory, there is an exact agreement between the holographic entanglement entropy by Dong (Dong entropy) \cite{Dong:2013qoa} with the increasing entropy \cite{Wall:2015raa}.
 It would be interesting if we could do the calculations following Dong's procedure \cite{Dong:2013qoa} and/or a refined version in the appendix of \cite{Dong:2019piw} for the vector fields, and then see if the agreement still holds.
 It would also be useful to find a more general abstract argument concerning why these entropies agree.